bootphon/phonemizer/README.md

         $ echo "hello world" | phonemize -l en-us -b espeak həloʊ wɜːld

-* Espeak can output SAMPA phonemes instead of IPA ones
+* Espeak can output SAMPA phonemes instead of IPA ones (this is only supported by espeak-ng, not by the original espeak)

         $ echo "hello world" | phonemize -l en-us -b espeak --sampa h@loU w3:ld